ibm-cloud-docs/vpc/vsi_is_profiles.md

 The third character represents the generation of the IBM Cloud infrastructure where the profile is provisioned, such as a "2" or "3".
 A value of "f" indicates that the profile is flexible and can provision on any infrastructure generation.

 If the fourth character is a "d", such as bx3d, then a defined quantity of instance storage is provisioned with the virtual server.
+If the last character is a "c", such as bx3c or bx3dc, then the profile supports confidential computing.

 The characters after "-" represents the number of vCPUs and the size of RAM (GiB).
 For example, "2x4" means that this profile has 2 vCPU and 4 GiB of RAM.